choward1491/choward1491.github.io/_posts/2020-7-25-Searching-Streams-for-the-Unknown.md

 <div class="theorem" >
     <div class="theorem_name" text="Average Worst-case Runtime"></div>

-    Suppose we are given an input instance $(S,X)$ to the randomized number search algorithm, where $S$ is a size $n$ stream.
+    Suppose we are given an arbitrary input instance $(S,X)$ to the randomized number search algorithm, where $S$ is a size $n$ stream.
 The expected number of times we will loop over the stream $S$ is at most

     $$\left(\frac{2}{X}\right) n$$
 </div>